listochkin/icfp-contest-2013-cw/README.md

 To add a dependency to a project type `npm install -S depName`.

-To add a dev dependeency `npm install -S depName`.
+To add a dev dependeency `npm install -SD depName`.